Ryan Finley (American football)

-Ryan Finley (born December 26, 1994) is an American football quarterback who is a free agent.
-He played college football at Boise State and NC State and was drafted by the Cincinnati Bengals in the fourth round of the 2019 NFL Draft.
+Ryan Finley (born December 26, 1994) is an American former professional football player who was a quarterback for two seasons in the National Football League (NFL).
+He played college football for the Boise State Broncos and NC State Wolfpack and was selected by the Cincinnati Bengals in the fourth round of the 2019 NFL draft.

-Early years
+Early life

 Finley attended Paradise Valley High School in Phoenix, Arizona.
 As a senior he passed for 3,442 yards with 35 touchdowns.
 He committed to Boise State University to play college football.

 College career

 After redshirting his first year at Boise State in 2013, Finley played in five games in 2014, completing 12 of 27 passes for 161 yards with two touchdowns and an interception.
 He was named the starting quarterback for Boise State his redshirt sophomore year in 2015.
 He played in three games before suffering a season-ending ankle injury.
 In the three games, Finley completed 46 of 70 passes for 455 yards, one touchdown, and four interceptions.

 After the season he transferred to NC State University.
 In his first season at NC State, he completed 243 of 402 passes (60.4%) for 3,059 yards, 18 touchdowns and eight interceptions.

 In Finley's redshirt junior year, he completed 312 of 479 passes (65.1%) for 3,518 yards, 17 touchdowns, and 6 interceptions.
 He also rushed 69 times for 194 yards and 3 touchdowns and caught 2 passes for 18 yards.
-He was also named to the Academic All-ACC team for earning a 3.889 GPA.
+He was also named to the Academic All-Atlantic Coast Conference team for earning a 3.889 GPA.